-Until recently, BPA was considered a weak environmental estrogen, about 10000 to 100000 fold less potent than estradiol.
-However, studies on molecular mechanisms have revealed a variety of pathways through which BPA can stimulate cellular response at very low doses in addition to effects initiated by binding of BPA to the classical $\alpha$ - or more recent $\beta$ -form of the estrogen receptor.
-In humans, BPA is generally described as rapidly metabolised, with elimination thought to be virtually complete within 24 hours after exposure.
-Exposure is thought to be most exclusively from food, for example Wilson et al. estimated that 99% of exposure was of dietary origin, based on BPA measurements from a variety of sources such as food, air, and house dust.
-However, a recent study by Stahlhut et al. reported that BPA levels did not decline rapidly with fasting time, which suggests substantial non-food exposure, or accumulation in body tissues such as fat.
-Braun et al. observed numerous sources of BPA exposure during pregnancy, and recommended that epidemiological studies need to measure BPA concentrations more than once during pregnancy.
+Until recently, BPA was considered a weak environmental estrogen, about 10000 to 100000 fold less potent than estradiol.39 However, studies on molecular mechanisms have revealed a variety of pathways through which BPA can stimulate cellular response at very low doses in addition to effects initiated by binding of BPA to the classical α - or more recent β -form of the estrogen receptor.40 In humans, BPA is generally described as rapidly metabolised, with elimination thought to be virtually complete within 24 hours after exposure.
+Exposure is thought to be most exclusively from food, for example Wilson et al. estimated that 99% of exposure was of dietary origin, based on BPA measurements from a variety of sources such as food, air, and house dust.41 However, a recent study by Stahlhut et al. reported that BPA levels did not decline rapidly with fasting time, which suggests substantial non-food exposure, or accumulation in body tissues such as fat.42 Braun et al. observed numerous sources of BPA exposure during pregnancy, and recommended that epidemiological studies need to measure BPA concentrations more than once during pregnancy.27 restricted to 80 women with three BPA measurements clearly showed relevant associations (Table 4).
+These differences must be sought in two explanations.
+As mentioned before, women with complete information on BPA were more often of Dutch origin and highly educated, both determinants of higher BPA exposure.
+This restricted study population was more homogeneous for important determinants of exposure and, although the average exposure to BPA was higher the total variance in BPA was smaller.
+The observed within-individual variance reduced more than the between-individual variance compared with the full study sample.
+The latter will result in less biased estimates due to exposure variability.
+However, information on co-exposures, such as exposure to other endocrine disrupting chemicals was lacking.
+Braun et al. showed that BPA and phthalate concentrations were interrelated.27

 When comparing the current levels of BPA in different trimesters of pregnancy in our study to other studies we may conclude that levels are very similar.
-For example, Braun et al. found GMs of BPACB of 1.7 (at 16 weeks), 2.0 (at 26 weeks), while our levels ranged between 1.7 and 3.3 (second and third trimester measurements).
+For example, Braun et al. found GMs of BPA{CB} of 1.7 (at 16 weeks), 2.0 (at 26 weeks), while our levels ranged between 1.7 and 3.3 (second and third trimester measurements).27